-- v0.30 will be the last release to support an alignment specified as the third argument (5 argument style). - v0.31 will support the 4 argument style call only.
+- v0.30 was the last release to support an alignment specified as the third argument (5 argument style). - v0.31 onwards supports the 4 argument style call only.

 Recommendations

 Projects that need/rely on the deprecated behaviour should pin their dependency on llvmlite to a version prior to removal of this behaviour.